Federal Aid Programs

 Some aid programs, such as Federal Pell Grants, are offered directly to students by the federal government.
 Others are administered by the schools and colleges (Federal SEOG, Federal College Work-Study, and Federal Perkins Loans).

-To receive federal financial aid, students must be citizens or eligible noncitizens enrolled in an eligible program at a participating institution and making satisfactory academic progress.
+To receive federal financial aid, students must be a U.S. citizen or eligible noncitizen enrolled in an eligible program at a participating institution and making satisfactory academic progress.

 Each program may have other specific requirements.
-Ask your counselor about eligibility, application procedures and program benefits.
+Ask your counselor about eligibility, application procedures and program benefits or click below.